 Custom Cabinet Series – The Kitchen

-You would not believe the amount of times we get asked where our cabinetry comes from.
+You would not believe the number of times we get asked where our cabinetry comes from.
 The secret (that was never meant to be secret) is out!
-We have our own cabinet shop where we do all the drawings, elevations, design, build, all the way down to install… we do it all.
+We have our own cabinet shop where we do all the design, 2D elevations, fabrication, delivery, and installation… we do it all.

 We thought it would be fun and informative to do a Q & A on custom cabinetry in each post during the series.